abarnes26/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 * Write a story about your Turing experience so far: When have you struggled?
 How have you dealt with struggle?
 When have you succeeded at Turing?
 How did you accomplish those successes?

+-My time at Turing so far has challenged me to not take my current state of mind at face value.
+Meaning that over the course of a week, I will find myself down in the dumps about my current progress or doubting that I'm far enough along to keep up with the rest of the module.
+When things aren't going my way, in terms of my work progress... (to be continued)

 * Answer the question: how does your Turing story end?
 Create a vision for your future and your career transition into being a junior developer.

 * After you practice storytelling in the session, answer this question: What was particularly easy or difficult about telling your story?
 What are 1-2 steps that you can take to continue to improve your abilities to tell your story, talk about yourself with ease, and examine your strengths?